Zacks: Analysts Expect Höegh LNG Partners LP (NYSE:HMLP) Will Announce Quarterly Sales of $36.22 Million

-Brokerages expect Höegh LNG Partners LP (NYSE:HMLP) to announce $36.22 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Höegh LNG Partners’ earnings, with the highest sales estimate coming in at $36.85 million and the lowest estimate coming in at $35.58 million.
-Höegh LNG Partners posted sales of $38.54 million during the same quarter last year, which would indicate a negative year-over-year growth rate of 6%.
-The firm is expected to announce its next earnings report on Thursday, February 25th.
+Equities research analysts predict that Höegh LNG Partners LP (NYSE:HMLP) will announce $36.22 million in sales for the current quarter, according to Zacks Investment Research.
+Two analysts have made estimates for Höegh LNG Partners’ earnings, with the lowest sales estimate coming in at $35.58 million and the highest estimate coming in at $36.85 million.
+Höegh LNG Partners reported sales of $38.54 million in the same quarter last year, which suggests a negative year-over-year growth rate of 6%.
+The firm is expected to report its next quarterly earnings results on Thursday, February 25th.

 According to Zacks, analysts expect that Höegh LNG Partners will report full year sales of $143.25 million for the current financial year, with estimates ranging from $142.62 million to $143.89 million.
-For the next year, analysts expect that the company will post sales of $143.29 million, with estimates ranging from $141.17 million to $145.40 million.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side analysts that cover Höegh LNG Partners.
+For the next financial year, analysts expect that the company will post sales of $143.29 million, with estimates ranging from $141.17 million to $145.40 million.
+Zacks’ sales averages are a mean average based on a survey of sell-side research firms that cover Höegh LNG Partners.

 Höegh LNG Partners (NYSE:HMLP) last announced its quarterly earnings results on Wednesday, November 18th.
-The shipping company reported $0.49 EPS for the quarter, beating the Zacks’ consensus estimate of $0.40 by $0.09.
+The shipping company reported $0.49 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.40 by $0.09.
+The business had revenue of $35.91 million during the quarter, compared to the consensus estimate of $35.69 million.
 Höegh LNG Partners had a net margin of 43.54% and a return on equity of 20.74%.
-The business had revenue of $35.91 million for the quarter, compared to analyst estimates of $35.69 million.

-Several large investors have recently made changes to their positions in the business.
-California Public Employees Retirement System grew its position in shares of Höegh LNG Partners by 5.1% during the 3rd quarter.
-California Public Employees Retirement System now owns 40,989 shares of the shipping company’s stock worth $435,000 after purchasing an additional 2,000 shares in the last quarter.
-Commonwealth Equity Services LLC lifted its holdings in shares of Höegh LNG Partners by 2.9% during the 3rd quarter.
-Commonwealth Equity Services LLC now owns 74,019 shares of the shipping company’s stock worth $785,000 after acquiring an additional 2,071 shares during the period.
-Stifel Financial Corp lifted its holdings in shares of Höegh LNG Partners by 6.4% during the 2nd quarter.
-Stifel Financial Corp now owns 64,251 shares of the shipping company’s stock worth $625,000 after acquiring an additional 3,875 shares during the period.
-Bank of America Corp DE lifted its holdings in shares of Höegh LNG Partners by 16.4% during the 2nd quarter.
-Bank of America Corp DE now owns 59,408 shares of the shipping company’s stock worth $578,000 after acquiring an additional 8,391 shares during the period.
-Finally, Jane Street Group LLC bought a new stake in shares of Höegh LNG Partners during the 3rd quarter worth approximately $167,000.
-Hedge funds and other institutional investors own 21.31% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the business.
+Jane Street Group LLC purchased a new position in Höegh LNG Partners in the 3rd quarter valued at approximately $167,000.
+California Public Employees Retirement System boosted its position in Höegh LNG Partners by 5.1% in the 3rd quarter.
+California Public Employees Retirement System now owns 40,989 shares of the shipping company’s stock valued at $435,000 after buying an additional 2,000 shares during the period.
+Commonwealth Equity Services LLC boosted its position in Höegh LNG Partners by 2.9% in the 3rd quarter.
+Commonwealth Equity Services LLC now owns 74,019 shares of the shipping company’s stock valued at $785,000 after buying an additional 2,071 shares during the period.
+Bank of America Corp DE boosted its position in Höegh LNG Partners by 16.4% in the 2nd quarter.
+Bank of America Corp DE now owns 59,408 shares of the shipping company’s stock valued at $578,000 after buying an additional 8,391 shares during the period.
+Finally, Stifel Financial Corp boosted its position in Höegh LNG Partners by 6.4% in the 2nd quarter.
+Stifel Financial Corp now owns 64,251 shares of the shipping company’s stock valued at $625,000 after buying an additional 3,875 shares during the period.
+21.31% of the stock is owned by institutional investors.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, February 12th.
-Shareholders of record on Friday, January 29th will be given a dividend of $0.44 per share.
-This represents a $1.76 dividend on an annualized basis and a dividend yield of 11.20%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, February 12th.
+Investors of record on Friday, January 29th will be given a dividend of $0.44 per share.
 The ex-dividend date of this dividend is Thursday, January 28th.
-This is a positive change from Höegh LNG Partners’s previous quarterly dividend of $0.41.
-Höegh LNG Partners’s dividend payout ratio is presently 84.21%.
+This represents a $1.76 dividend on an annualized basis and a dividend yield of 11.21%.
+This is a boost from Höegh LNG Partners’s previous quarterly dividend of $0.41.
+Höegh LNG Partners’s dividend payout ratio (DPR) is presently 84.21%.

 About Höegh LNG Partners